jxcore/jxcore/doc/HOW_TO_COMPILE.md

 / $> vcbuild.bat
 ```

+To compile with SpiderMonkey, `--engine-mozilla` key also applies to Windows builds. i.e. `vcbuild.bat --engine-mozilla`

 After a successful compilation process, you should have jxcore installed into `/jxcoreSM/bin` or `/jxcoreV8/bin` folder (depending on the engine selection).

 JXcore internal JavaScript files can be embedded in two ways (compressed, or as-is).
 If you are planning to use `jx` binary for a native package creation,